AI and Lawyers | What Every Law Firm Needs to Know

 ChatGPT, again, is the leading LLM by OpenAI.
 ChatGPT is available for free in “research mode” (think: beta), as well as a Premium edition that uses the latest GPT-4 model.
 ChatGPT can be thought of as a Swiss army knife of text generation, almost a personal assistant.
 Uses of ChatGPT are wide, but some examples include:

-• Answering general questions: Providing information on a wide range of topics, such as history, science, technology, and more.
+• Answering General Questions: Providing information on a wide range of topics, such as history, science, technology, and more.

-• Drafting and editing content: Assisting with the creation of blog posts, articles, social media updates, or other written material.
+• Drafting and Editing Content: Assisting with the creation of blog posts, articles, social media updates, or other written material.

-• Brainstorming ideas: Generating creative suggestions or concepts for projects, marketing campaigns, or problem-solving.
+• Brainstorming Ideas: Generating creative suggestions or concepts for projects, marketing campaigns, or problem-solving.

-• Scheduling and reminders: Helping users manage their schedules and remember important events or tasks.
+• Scheduling and Reminders: Helping users manage their schedules and remember important events or tasks.

-• Recommending resources: Suggesting books, articles, or other materials related to a user’s interests or research needs.
+• Recommending Resources: Suggesting books, articles, or other materials related to a user’s interests or research needs.

 Microsoft 365 Copilot

 Described as “Your copilot for work,” Microsoft 365 Copilot came from Microsoft’s investment in and partnership with OpenAI.
 365 Copilot bakes ChatGPT-like functionality into the Microsoft 365 (AKA Office 365) suite.
-365 Copilot can:

 • Help you author content in Microsoft Word.